isaacnmm/pestpolicy-hugo2XX/content/posts/best-exterior-paint-to-prevent-mold/index.md

 layout: post
 ---

-Whats the best [exterior](https://pestpolicy.com/best-exterior-primer-paint/) paint to prevent mold?
+Whats the best [exterior](https://pestpolicy.com/best-exterior-primer-paint/)paint to prevent mold?
 Exterior paints must withstand harsh environmental conditions mud, wind, snow, and sun. besides the requirement to have great color and high durability.

 So, get the best mold-killing primers that have excellent antimicrobial properties to prevent the build-up and growth of mildew and mold blotches which may damage the houses' walls.
 But for starters, latex exterior paints (check latex paint sprayers ) will a great pick for outdoor painting such as trim and house walls.
 Latex paints will contract and expand with temperature changes.